bymse/light-netw/README.md

 ## Light network utility

 This is a simple cli win-socket utility.
 It was created for educational purpose and for some practice with `C` and `network-programming`.
-If you have any comments about this project (technical remarks, code quality, etc.) -> contact me via [egorstrelov@gmail.com](mailto:egorstrelov@gmail.com), I'll be glad to discuss them.
+If you have any comments about this project (technical remarks, code quality, etc.) -> contact me via email, I'll be glad to discuss them.

 ### What can it do?